alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 (Okay, I didn't use that much melodrama, but I did actually think these things.)

-Even now, I'm unsure I made the right decision.
-I'm worried I chose wrong, and that I didn't actually make a choice; I only sent out that email when it was implausible I could have even cobbled together an application.
-I shouldn't be worried, it's not like I've completely shut the door on getting a PhD.
+Even now, I'm worried I chose wrong.

+I'm worried I didn't actually make a choice.
+I only sent out that email when it was implausible I could have even cobbled together an application.

+I'm worried that I'm doing a disservice to the world by not going for a Ph.D., because I think I could actually handle it if I find the right idea to keep me going.
+In a group meeting near the end of this semester, I realized I was actually following 90\% of it, and knew exactly where to look to learn the remaining 10\%.

+I shouldn't be worried.
+It's not like I've completely shut the door on getting a Ph.D..
+And, those people I consider smarter than myself?
+I know some who also didn't go for a Ph.D..
+It's not like my choice is unique or special.
+It's not like every smart student has to go for a Ph.D..

 I know this rationally, but the rest of my brain disagrees.

 Still, for now I'm okay with this.
 I've thought about this topic for a while, and I could do with worrying about other things.
-Like fixing my social life, fixing my romantic life, figuring out how okay I am with my mental makeup...
+Like fixing my social life, fixing my romantic life, figuring out how okay I am with my mental state, or maybe a video game or two.
+(Or three.)

 After all, what's the hurry?
 It's only graduate school.